Voice – Social Democracy: Ideology

-While Hlas-SD aims to represent a more moderate Slovak social democracy than Smer, it "never embraced the environmentalist and socially progressive values characterising other rebranded social-democratic parties in Western and Eastern Europe" and instead "opted to differentiate itself from Smer-SD mainly by providing a more institutional and technocratic leadership style, in contrast to Fico’s increasingly populist and radical approach".
-It has a symbiotic relationship with Smer - while Smer's radicalization on sociocultural and foreign policy issues attract right-wing voters, Hlas appeals to moderate voters who are warded off by Smer's ideological shift.
+While Hlas, a splinter party formed from Direction – Social Democracy (Smer) aims to represent a more moderate Slovak social democracy, it "never embraced the environmentalist and socially progressive values characterising other rebranded social-democratic parties in Western and Eastern Europe" and instead "opted to differentiate itself from Smer mainly by providing a more institutional and technocratic leadership style, in contrast to Fico’s increasingly populist and radical approach".
+It has a symbiotic relationship with Smer.
+While Smer's radicalization on sociocultural and foreign policy issues attract right-wing voters, Hlas appeals to moderate voters who are warded off by Smer's ideological shift.
 Nevertheless, the party has an ideological continuity with Smer.

 Smer and Hlas are considered to have "subtly different ideological programmes".
-Hlas puts emphasis on univeral and European values, whereas Smer has a more national conservative approach, presenting itself as a specifically Slovak social democracy of a conservative and rustic character and with rejection of socially progressive values such as pro-LGBT and environmental agendas.
+Hlas puts emphasis on universal and European values, whereas Smer has a more national conservative approach, presenting itself as a specifically Slovak social democracy of a conservative and rustic character and with rejection of socially progressive values such as pro-LGBT and environmental agendas.
 Hlas pursues a more subtle approach, focusing on the concept of a 'strong state that helps the people'.
-It denounced liberalism from an economic perspective, criticizing Freedom and Solidarity for wanting to limit the role of the state in society and rejecting the "13th month" pension payments.
+It denounced economic liberalism, criticizing Freedom and Solidarity for wanting to limit the role of the state in society and rejecting the "13th month" pension payments.
 Hlas advocates generous social welfare, special programs for the poorest layers of Slovak society, and focusing on underdeveloped regions.
 After 2023, Hlas stated that it was abandoning its "middle position" between Smer and Progressive Slovakia, instead opting to align with Smer as a "programmatically close party".
 The party aligned with Smer on issues such as Slovak withdrawal from NATO.

 Hlas has been described as moderate on socio-cultural issues, in contrast to the social conservatism of Smer.
 Hlas has avoided taking stances on issues such as vaccination, same-sex partnerships, or abortion, and instead focuses mainly on core social-democratic issues such as healthcare and the welfare state.
 The party also argues that "membership within the European Union and NATO is a guarantee of prosperity and safety".
 Overall, Hlas is considered "friendlier towards Euro-Atlantic institutions and less sympathetic towards Russia" than Smer.

+Hlas states that it has a pro-European outlook and promotes traditional social-democratic goals within the welfare state.